jlangch/venice/doc/readme/openai2.md

-*or install ot to any other destination dir:*
+*or install it to any other destination dir:*
 ```
 (do
   (load-module :openai-java-install)